 Elizabeth Gray earned her PhD from the College of William and Mary in 2002 for her dissertation, “American Attitudes Toward British Imperialism, 1815–1860.”
 She is currently writing a book-length study of drug addiction in early America.
-Her research interests are American history in an international context in the early national and antebellum eras, focusing on cultural history, medical history, and diplomatic history, with particular interest in the history of addiction and American foreign relations, broadly defined.
+Her research interests are American history in an international context in the early national and antebellum eras, focusing on cultural history, and diplomatic history, with particular interest in the history of addiction and American foreign relations, broadly defined.

 “The World by Gaslight: Urban-gothic Literature and Moral Reform in New York City,